Castux/devtut/HelloWorld.md

 Take note:

 - declared return type
-- declared argument type and name
+- declared parameter type and name

 C is *statically* typed: the type of every variable must be known at compile time.
 The compiler will enforce some discipline, and will refuse to compile if we try to pass something else than an `int` to the function `print_and_double`.